irisnet/testnets/testnets/docs/Setup A Validator Node.md

 Before setting up your validator node, make sure you've already installed  **Iris** by this [guide](https://github.com/kidinamoto01/testnets-1/blob/master/testnets/docs/install%20iris.md)

+## What is a validator

+The IRISHub is based on a consensus engine called Tendermint.
+It relies on a set of validators to secure the network.
+The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
+They must also participate in governance by voting on proposals.
+Validators are weighted according to their total stake.

 ## Running a Validator Node

 Validators are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable, double sign a transaction, or don't cast their votes.
-Please read about [Sentry Node Architecture](https://github.com/cosmos/cosmos-sdk/blob/master/validators/validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.
+Please read about [Sentry Node Architecture](https://github.com/kidinamoto01/testnets-1/blob/master/testnets/docs/Setup%20A%20Sentry%20Node.md) to protect your node from DDOS attacks and to ensure high-availability.

 ### Create A Validator